 - Terrible syntax – blocks declared using whitespace (sometimes I think like using the whitespace language).

 - Terrible syntax – try to copy some lines from one file to another.
-You’ve got 99% of a chance to have something incorrect.
+You’ve got a 99% of a chance to have something incorrect.
 Incorrect here means not only that after the code paste there will be problems with interpreting code, sometimes I have problems that code is correct (as for the interpreter) but it works in a quite different way than I wanted.

-- No real constants, they are defined by some convention: constants have to be named with capital letters only what means for others: “Don’t touch that”.
+- No real constants, they are defined by some convention.
+Constants have to be named with capital letters only what means for others: “Don’t touch that”.
 But there is nothing that prevents some funny hacker from changing them.

 What is better?